Rehabilitation Science Graduate Program

-The mission of the Division of Rehabilitation Science is to discover and disseminate rehabilitation knowledge and improve the quality of life, participation, health, performance and well-being of people in Minnesota and throughout the world.
+The mission of the Rehabilitation Science Graduate Program is to discover and disseminate rehabilitation knowledge and improve the quality of life, participation, health, performance and well-being of people in Minnesota and throughout the world.
 Our mission further encompasses the cultivation of premier leaders and researchers in academia, industry and clinical environments to transform the science and practice of rehabilitation.

 Facts & Figures

-60% of current students hold degrees beyond a bachelor's.
-Majors held by past and current students include: Biology, Business, Education, Exercise Physiology, Kinesiology, Occupational Therapy, Organic Chemistry, Physical Therapy, Public Health, Psychology, and Sports Medicine.
+Many students hold degrees beyond a bachelor's.
+Majors held by past and current students include: Biology, Education, Exercise Physiology, Kinesiology, Occupational Therapy, Organic Chemistry, Physical Therapy, Public Health, Psychology, and Sports Medicine.

 - TOEFL operational standard = minimum 79 or above, with section scores of 21 on writing and 19 on reading.

 Current students hold research assistantships (RA), teaching assistantships (TA), or a combination of two.
 Several students each year are funded through training grants that their faculty mentors are associated with.
 Funding is dependent on the student participating full-time.

 Diverse Student Body